AeonLucid/POGOLib/README.md

  - the seconds since the last heartbeat is greater than or equal to the [maximum allowed refresh seconds](https://github.com/AeonLucid/POGOProtos/blob/master/src/POGOProtos/Settings/MapSettings.proto#L9) of the game settings;
  - the distance moved is greater than or equal to the [minimum allowed distance](https://github.com/AeonLucid/POGOProtos/blob/master/src/POGOProtos/Settings/MapSettings.proto#L10) of the game settings;

-If one of these is true, an heartbeat will be sent.
+If one of these is true, a heartbeat will be sent.
 This automatically fetches the map data surrounding your current position, your inventory data and the game settings.

 If you want to receive a notification when these update, you can subscribe to the following events.